 Best Practices for Rich Media Slide Library

 - Focus on Customer’s problems – instead of boasting about your company and offering.
 This will establish relevance and ensure better engagement.

 - Avoid monotonous slide templates – instead, use the slide as an open canvas to depict your message.
 This will prevent your audience from getting easily bored and will enable you to communicate more freely.

 - Minimize text on the slides – use rich media elements such as images, illustrations, infographics, charts, diagrams, animations, videos and 3D models.
 This will make your message easy to understand and retain the audience’s attention.

 - Use “walk-in” videos – Use a full screen video on the first slide with vivid portrayals of people and situations with which the customer will identify.
 As your audience trickles in to the meeting, they will be glued to watching this video instead of getting distracted with their emails and text messages.
 The video subtly hints at the fact that you will soon be presenting something that is relevant to them.

-- Build a rich media content library - This will make it easier for the presentation design team to deliver rich media slides as well as for the sales team to personalize the slides with content relevant to each customer situation.
+- Build a rich media content library – This will make it easier for the presentation design companies to deliver rich media slides as well as for the sales team to personalize the slides with content relevant to each customer situation.

 To learn more about other engagement objects, please see “9 Engagement Objects that fuel B2B Sales Enablement“.